w3c/webappsec/admin/100_percent_https_roadmap.md

 * Mixed content and secure <--> insecure information flows can violate the invariants of secure contexts.
 * Need a plan to manage upgrading static content, including URLs-as-data and URLs-as-stable-identifiers, to work with secure transports.
 * What would it look like if 'http' was a potentially secure scheme?
+* How do we avoid flag days as we move to an all secure web?

 Terminology
 -----------